Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS

-Broadly speaking, there are two features that can be drawn from this comparison.
-Firstly, all of the predictions reproduce the faint end of the LF.
-Secondly, it appears that there is a split in the bright end - some predictions are in significant excess of our results, whereas others agree with our results out to $\Muv = -23$.
-Specifically, Delphi, the Santa Cruz SAM, Astrid and DREaM are consistent with our results.
-This is likely because of the calibration of some of these simulations to relevant observations, in particular to observations of dust.
+In Fig. \ref{fig:LF sim comparison} we compare our UV LF results (along with results from \citetalias{Varadaraj23}) to predictions from various simulations and theoretical models.
+These include Delphi \citep[][]{Delphi, Dayal22}, the Santa Cruz semi-analytical model \citep[SAM,][]{SantaCruzSAM}, Astrid \citep{ASTRID}, DRAGONS \citep{DRAGONS}, FLARES \citep{Lovell21, Vijayan21, Wilkins23}, Thesan \citep{Kannan22}, CoDa \citep{CODA}, and DREaM \citep{DREAM}.
+We compare to these studies since they have a large enough volume to extend to at least $\Muv = -22$ in their predictions of the UV LF at $z=7$.
+Broadly speaking, there are two features that can be drawn from this comparison. {Firstly, most of the predictions reproduce the faint end of the LF ($\Muv \gtrsim-21$, although FLARES is in excess of our LF points by at least factor of two, and CoDa begins to over-predict significantly towards the knee of the LF).} Secondly, it appears that there is a split in the bright end - some predictions are in significant excess of our results, whereas others agree with our results out to $\Muv = -23$.
+Specifically, Delphi, Astrid and DREaM are consistent with our results. {The Santa Cruz SAM is consistent out to $\Muv = -22$, beyond which it begins to under-predict the LF.} The agreement is likely because of the calibration of some of these simulations to relevant observations, in particular to observations of dust.